-And if you believe "but the interview is set up and all I have to do is show up," you're wrong again.
-The mindset you bring to that interview will make a big difference as to whether or not you get the job.
+And if you believe, "But the interview is set up, and all I have to do is show up," you're wrong again.
+The mindset you bring to that interview will make a big difference as to whether you get the job.

 Most employers like to conduct interviews for temporary positions, even though they are slated only for a few weeks or months of service.
 They are particularly concerned about people in positions of higher responsibility.
 The employer is interested in selecting quality people who can be trusted with company information, knowledge and secrets.

 Many companies have websites where you can access valuable background information to use in your interview.
 By finding out information about the company, like annual revenue and the organization's mission, you will show an interest in what you will be contracted to do.

 Showing some enthusiasm about the position will demonstrate a positive attitude toward the assignment that you're seeking.
 You don't want to project the idea that you are there, because you can't find a job anywhere else or are waiting for just the right job -- even if that is the case.

 Prepare ahead of time.
 A worthwhile exercise is to take a piece of paper and fold it down the middle.
 On one side of the fold, write, "What they are looking for," and on the other side, "What I have to offer."
 Look at the job description and compare the company's needs with your experience and qualities.

 - Can you show how you learn quickly or bring added value to the company from the start?